 All plannings are brief and understandable by anyone involved in the project in any way.

 Standard and popular terms and language are used in plans.
-If team members involved in the project does not understand any term they should quickly get familiar.
+If team members involved in the project do not understand any term they should quickly get familiar.

 All documents are read by all teams and key roles.